PatBall1/detectree2/docs/source/tutorial.rst

 The total tile size here is 100 m x 100 m (a 40 m x 40 m core area with a surrounding 30 m buffer that overlaps with surrounding tiles).
 Including a buffer is recommended as it allows for tiles that include more training crowns.

 Next we tile the data.
-The ``tile_data_train`` function will only retain tiles that contain more than the given ``threshold`` coverage of training data (here 60%).
+The ``tile_data`` function, when ``crowns`` is supplied, will only retain tiles that contain more than the given ``threshold`` coverage of training data (here 60%).
 This helps to reduce the chance that the network is trained with tiles that contain a large number of unlabelled crowns (which would reduce its sensitivity).
+This value should be adjusted depending on the density of crowns in the landscape (e.g. 10% may be more appropriate for savannah type systems or urban environments).

 .. code-block:: python

-   tile_data_train(data, out_dir, buffer, tile_width, tile_height, crowns, threshold)
+   tile_data(img_path, out_dir, buffer, tile_width, tile_height, crowns, threshold, mode="rgb")

 .. warning::
-   If tiles are outputing as blank images set ``dtype_bool = True`` in the ``tile_data_train`` function.
+   If tiles are outputing as blank images set ``dtype_bool = True`` in the ``tile_data`` function.
 This is a bug and we are working on fixing it.
+Supplying crown polygons will cause the function to tile for training (as opposed to landscape prediction which is described below).

 .. note::
-   You will want to relax the ``threshold`` value if your trees are sparsely distributed across your landscape.
-   Remember, ``detectree2`` was initially designed for dense, closed canopy forests so some of the default assumptions will reflect that.
+   You will want to relax the ``threshold`` value if your trees are sparsely distributed across your landscape or if you want to include non-forest areas (e.g. river, roads).
+Remember, ``detectree2`` was initially designed for dense, closed canopy forests so some of the default assumptions will reflect that and parameters will need to be adjusted for different systems.

-Send geojsons to train folder (with sub-folders for k-fold cross validation) and test folder.
+Send geojsons to train folder (with sub-folders for k-fold cross validation) and a test folder.

 .. code-block:: python